The imin Platform

 • Opportunity type: Which type of item is being booked.
 Presently, there are two options:

-• Slot: A bookable instance of a Facility at a specific time. e.g. a 10:30 - 11:00 slot for a Badminton court in Whitechapel Sports Centre.
+• Slot: A bookable instance of a at a specific time. e.g. a 10:30 - 11:00 slot for a Badminton court in Whitechapel Sports Centre.

 • Opportunity identifier: The .identifier field of the item.